hderry/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Lustre Filesystems (F2)
 -----------------------

 F2 is a 33PB Lustre Filesystem.
+Certain limitations apply to F2.
+For instance, performance will start to degrade after utilization exceeds 80% on a filesystem.
+As a result, using well informed I/O, managing the quota, and using the lustre storage tools (``lfs) is important.

-User directories are available at
+User directories are available at:

 .. code-block:: shell